 Launched in 2018, The Bottle Yard’s Film & TV Production Diploma, delivered by boomsatsuma in collaboration with Bristol City of Film, gives 16-19 year olds the chance to study in a working studio environment.

-Open to young people aged 16-19, the course is taught on site at the Studios and consists of real-world creative projects including filmmaking, TV production, photography, events management, animation graphic design, production design, sound design and more.
+Open to young people aged 16-19, the course is taught on site at the Studios and consists of creative projects including filmmaking, TV production, photography, events management, animation graphic design, production design, sound design and more.

 The OCR Cambridge Technicals Extended Diploma is a nationally recognised qualification equivalent to 3 A Levels and worth up to 168 UCAS tariff points.

 It was an inspirational journey for a group of students who took part in a unique skills experience on the set of Sky Atlantic’s Fortitude at The Bottle Yard Studios, made possible thanks to access granted by production company Fifty Fathoms.

 17 year old boomsatsuma students Laylah, Oli, Isaac, Victoria, Genaya, Scott and Chloe spent the day behind the scenes in April 2018, gaining valuable insight into what goes into a major TV shoot, observing the set environment and filming activity.
 They also learnt about different roles within a production team, recording interviews with Andrew Wood (Producer), Kieron Hawkes (Director), Callum Devrell-Cameron (Assistant Producer), Paul Spriggs (Production Designer), key cast Luke Treadaway and Mia Jexen, plus camera, sound, makeup, costume, unit photography and publicity.